j2-health/dbt-bigquery/CONTRIBUTING.md

 ### Signing the CLA

-Please note that all contributors to `dbt-bigquery` must sign the [Contributor License Agreement](https://docs.getdbt.com/docs/contributor-license-agreements) to have their Pull Request merged into an `dbt-bigquery` codebase.
-If you are unable to sign the CLA, then the `dbt-bigquery` maintainers will unfortunately be unable to merge your Pull Request.
-You are, however, welcome to open issues and comment on existing ones.
+Please note that all contributors to the original `dbt-bigquery` must sign the [Contributor License Agreement](https://docs.getdbt.com/docs/contributor-license-agreements) to have their Pull Request merged into the original codebase.
+This fork maintained by J2 Health may have different contribution requirements.

 ## Getting the code